Voluntary Aided Schools -School Condition Applications for 2023/24

 Multi Academy Trusts (a group of Academies)

-- Each individual school has its own local governing board (LGB), but are not charity trustee but are sub-committee with delegated authority as set out in the scheme of delegation
+• Each school has its local governing board (LGB), these are not charity trustees but are sub-committee with delegated authority as set out in the scheme of delegation

 Capital Project - Initial Request